baked-potata/React-Classes/notes.md

   import logo from "./logo_image.png";
   ```

-## Folder Structre notes
+## Folder Structure notes

 - <App /> is the main component to be used ie app.js
 - index.css for global styling.
 - App.css for styling app component
 - all app information to be contained in package.json
-- public > index.html should have atleast one selector ie div tag with id
+- public > index.html should have at least one selector i.e. div tag with id

 ---